KarlClinckspoor/UnderworldRandomizer/Zoning/Notes.md

 * [Zone 6](#zone-6-green-goblin-area), green goblin doorman (Drog).
 * [Zone 8](#zone-8-skeleroom) Key ID2.
 Breakable?
 * [Zone 9](#zone-9-pillar-height-puzzle-control-room-and-treasure).
 Key ID2.
 * [Zone 10](#zone-10-close-to-outcasts).
 Door near water, breakable.
-Door near bragit, ID1.
 Levitating up viewing area.

 Other notes:

-* Key ID1 can make the area quicker to travel, but isn't necessary to unlock the doors.
-The water below the shrine can be considered a softlock in a way, since bashing open the door becomes a necessity (and bashing doors isn't "accepted").
+* The water below the shrine can be considered a softlock in a way, since bashing open the door becomes a necessity (and bashing doors isn't "accepted").
 However, if you complete the jumping puzzle, you can continue, so this was considered a single zone.

 ### Zone 3: Gray goblin area